PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 ------------

-Instead, we'll paramterize the test.
+Instead, we'll parametrize the test.
 That means, we'll have one test written – as a template – and it will be run for multiple values.

 ```python